r3code/fake-take/README.md

 New files can be added during server work, no need to restart.
 You can even change the contents in '*.resp' file - server always reads the file at request time.

 Error 404 reported if '*.resp' file not exists.

+## Usage

+To see usage notes use `-help` flag.
+Compile the app with `go install` or just run with `go run main.go`

+By default server starts at `localhost:3000` and API available at `http://localhost:3000/api/v1`.
+Root '/' path always redirects to apiRoot.
+At api root `http://localhost:3000/api/v1` you can see clickable link list of available API paths.

+Example:

+    Available paths to GET:
+        /api/v1/events/history
+        /api/v1/events/recent

 ## Dev env